efeuentertainment/vigicad/README.md

     - 14 or 16 mm M2 screw : 2 ( to fix 180° servo in the head)
     - 20 mm M2 screw : 4 (for camera assembly on the head)
     - M2 nut : 10 (8 for the camera, 2 to fix the servo on the pan plate)
+  - Note : use the long screws provided with servomotors to fix the servomotors on the servo holder

 #### Clamp assembly